A first-timer's guide to holidaying in Anguilla

-There are very little temperature variations throughout the year in Anguilla, with temperatures typically hovering in the upper 20s Celsius.
-Rainfall is quite minimal throughout the island as well as neighbouring islands, with the “rainy” season from about mid-May through mid-November.
-Generally, in this relatively dry Caribbean climate, even during this time the rain showers are brief, leaving just as quickly as they arrived.
-While hurricane season is officially from June through late November, the peak time for tropical storms is September and October.
+Temperatures typically hover in the upper 20s celsius throughout the year.
+Rainfall is minimal, with the rainy season from mid-May to mid-November.
+During the rainy season the showers are brief, leaving just as quickly as they arrived.
+While hurricane season is from June to late November, the peak time for tropical storms is September and October.

 Anguilla flights and transfers

-While it may take a little longer to get to Anguilla as compared to some other Caribbean nations, the upside is that you’ll have the opportunity to visit other islands too.
-Anguilla is part of the Leeward Islands.
-Those islands also include:
+While it may take a little longer to get to Anguilla the upside is that it will be easier to island-hop while you're there.
+Anguilla is part of the Leeward Islands which include:

 • St. Maarten